nicholaswmin/fsm/README.md

 ## Define

-The following FSM has 2 possible `states`, each listing a single `transition`:
+Define an FSM with 2 possible `states`, each listing a single `transition`:

 ```js
 const turnstile = fsm({